colewebb/group-8/README.md

 ## Running instructions
-make sure you are using python3
+Make sure you are using python3.

 ```$ python manage.py makemigrations```